Early Assurance Program

 The Tufts School of Medicine Admissions Committee reviews the applications submitted by interested candidates and invites selected candidates to visit the medical school for an interview.
 Interviews are typically held in April.
 The Admissions Committee requests selected candidates to forward transcripts to the committee after the spring term grades have been posted.
 After reviewing transcripts, the committee admits candidates to the program.

 Candidates admitted to the program continue their studies at their undergraduate school for the duration of their current academic programs.
+It is expected that all coursework will be completed at your home institution.
+Any exceptions must be approved by the TUSM Office of Admissions prior to taking the course.

 During this time, they are required to complete any medical school coursework prerequisites not yet taken (such as a remaining semester of chemistry or a semester of physics) by the end of their junior year (see FAQ tab for exceptions).
 Competency prerequisites can be completed any time prior to graduation.